CrossOmics/Lotus/docs/api/tools.rst

 Complete Function List
 ----------------------

-All functions from ``scanpy.tl`` are available in ``lotus.tl``.
+All tools functions are available in ``lotus.tl``.
 Functions marked with ⚙️ are also available as high-level wrappers in ``lotus.workflows``, which we recommend for most users.
 For advanced features not covered by workflows, use the building blocks API directly.

 **Clustering Functions:**